Aiven-Open/klaw-docs/docs/docs/HowTo/topics/My-topic-requests.md

         which have yet to be actioned.

 - **deleted** <br/>
-    View all the requests which you have deleted.
+    View all the requests that you have deleted.
 These are the requests which have been withdrawn from review and which will never be actioned.

 - **declined** <br/>
     View all the requests that an approver has declined.
-These are requests which will never be actioned.
+These are requests that will never be actioned.

 - **approved** <br/>
     View all the requests you have submitted that have been approved